Archive for the 'cooking american cookery' Category

 Sanding sugar, for sprinkling

-1. Preheat oven to 350 degrees.
-Whisk flour, baking soda, coriander and salt into a bowl; set aside.
+1. Whisk flour, baking soda, coriander and salt into a bowl; set aside.

-2. Using an electric mixer, beat sugars and butter at a medium speed until pale and fluffy.
-Add eggs, one at a time, until mixed.
-Scrape down bowl with a rubber spatula
+2. Using an electric mixer, beat sugars, lemon zest and butter at a medium speed until pale and fluffy.
+Add eggs, one at a time, then lemon juice, mixing between each addition.
+Scrape down bowl with a rubber spatula.

 3. Reduce mixer speed to low and gradually add flour mixture.
 Mix until just combined.